 Use our CV checker

 Sussex students and recent graduates can access extra support to help you write your CV.
-Once you have written your CV, you can upload it to our CV checker to get instant feedback on how you might improve it.
-If you are a recent graduate contact us to get access to CV checker.
+Once you have written your CV, you can upload it to our CV checker by CV360, to get instant feedback on how you might improve it.
+If you are a recent graduate contact us to get access to the CV checker.

 See what to include in your CV below.